Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: RIVER SETTLEMENTS

 The Bugeaud brothers were among the first Maryland Acadians to reach Louisiana.
-By the time they got there, however, in September 1766, a Spaniard, Antonio de Ulloa, was governing the colony, having arrived at New Orleans only a few months before.
+By the time they got there in September 1766, however, a Spaniard, Antonio de Ulloa, was governing the colony, having arrived at New Orleans only a few months before.
 Determined to transform the Acadians into obedient subjects who would serve as the colony's frontier militia, Ulloa sent the first ship load of Maryland Acadians to Cabanocé/St.-Jacques on the river above New Orleans in present-day St. James Parish.
 Dozens of Acadians had settled there in 1764 and 1765 when the French still governed the colony, so the new arrivals were generally happy with the arrangement.
-The only other Acadian settlements in Louisiana at the time were in the Atakapas and Opelousas districts, west of the Atchafalaya Basin.
+The only other Acadian settlements in Louisiana at the time were in the Attakapas and Opelousas districts, on the prairies west of the Atchafalaya Basin.

 Joseph Bugeaud, fils, age 43, came to Louisiana with wife Anne LeBlanc, age 34, and five children--Marguerite, age 15, Augustin, age 13, Perpétué, age 11, Anne, age 7, and Marie-Madeleine, age 1.
 Two of his daughters married influential men: Oldest daughter Marguerite married Joseph, son of French Creole Augustin Constant of d'Arbone, St.-Étienne, France, at St.-Jacques in August 1770; he was a French Creole who was a dozen years older than Marguerite and was St.-Jacque's "publican"; she gave her husband two sons and a daughter before he died in the late 1770s; in February 1780, at Ascension on the river above St.-Jacques, Marguerite remarried to another shaker and mover in the community, Don Juan Vives of Valencia, Spain, a physician and lieutenant of the Ascension militia; Marguerite gave him five children.
 Youngest daughter Marie-Madeleine made an even more lucrative match than her oldest sister Marguerite; in February 1784, when she was 19 years old, Marie-Madeleine married Auguste Verret, younger son of Don Nicolas Verret, commandant of the district of St.-Jacques and Ascension and one of the pioneer settlers of the area; Auguste's mother was Marie Cantrelle, daughter of one of the founders of the St.-Jacques settlement, the redoubtable Jacques Cantrelle, for whom the community was named (see Appendix).
 Another daughter married into the Buquoy and Prevost families.
 Daughter Anne married into the Landry family and was the only one of her sisters who married a fellow Acadian.